5 Mind-Blowing Realities About Race (That White People May Not Know)

 feel barriers to authentic and intimate relationships with people of color, as well as with White people who have different opinions on race.

 hold an incomplete view of God, as our theology and faith traditions are shaped mostly (or exclusively) by a Euro-American perspective.

 contribute to racial tension, hatred, and violence in our homes, communities, and world.

-have more limited imagination and creativity in racial justice due to complacency in the status quo.
+have more limited imagination and creativity due to complacency in the status quo.

 have more limited exposure to the enriching cultures, perspectives, and assets of people of color.

 struggle to work across racial lines in addressing shared concerns and contributing to an improved society.

 How have you been diminished by a society that assumes the supremacy of White values?